5. To translate

 Please send updated information to NeoDoc.

-The rights of the Project Manager account have been changed or restricted (see To connect Calenco Translator).
+The rights of the Project Manager account have been changed or restricted (see Set up the translation connector).

 The name and/or ID of the translation memory has been changed Managing translation memories.